Storware/kodo-endpoints-manual/deployment/ova-deployment/setting-up-network-configuration.md

 After file is saved you can exit editor pressing `CTRL+x` key combiantion.

-The final step is to restar network configuration.
+The final step is to restart network configuration.
 To do this use the command:

 ```text
 # service network restart
 ```

-Now you shoud be able login your KODO system using webbrowser and IP address that you configured in previous steps.
-Open webbrowser and enter:
+Now you should be able login your KODO system using web browser and IP address that you configured in previous steps.
+Open web browser and enter:

 ```text
 https://ip_address
 ```

-KODO login page shoud be opened.
+KODO login page should be opened.

 ![kodo](../../.gitbook/assets/kodo.png)